darkobits/nr/README.md

 in the directory from which it is invoked, and then every directory above it until a configuration file is found.

 A configuration file is responsible for creating **commands** and **scripts**.

-Commands describe the invocation of a single executable and any arguments to be provided.
-Scripts compose commands that are to be run sequentially, in parallel, or a combination of both.
+**Commands** describe the invocation of a single executable and any arguments provided to it, as well as any configuration related to how the command will run.

+**Scripts** compose commands and other scripts that may run sequentially, in parallel, or a combination of both.

 A configuration file should export a function that will be passed an object that contains the following
 keys: